swallenstein/d-shibsp/README.md

 ## Shibboleth SP Configuration

+There are several good guides available, such as at shibboleth.net and switch.ch

 - The default shibd configuration is created in /etc/shibboleth during docker build
 - Set the SHIBD_USER in /etc/shibboleth/shib-redhat to that defined in conf*.sh
 - Check/modify the config files in /etc/shibboleth according to the documentation, inparticular: